vietlq/vietlq.github.io/content/post/endianness-detection.md

 }
 ```

 Those functions work as expected and still backward compatible with C++03.
-However they are inefficient because you have to call them again and again just to detect Endianness.
-We need to cache/store their values.
+However, be mindful that you have to cache their values for greater efficiency.
+Don't call them repeatedly.

 ## Compile-time Endianness with a Twist